A SAFE PLACE TO TALK

 You can book a free 15-30 minute consultation session with Karen to determine if you are a good fit for one another.
 If there is a waitlist, Karen can help you find another suitable psychotherapist with availability.

-EDUCATION PRESENTATIONS & SESSIONS
+EDUCATIONAL PRESENTATIONS & SESSIONS

 Let's learn how to support one another.